yugabyte/yugabyte-db/docs/content/latest/develop/graphql/hasura.md

 {{< note title="Note" >}}

 Make sure that the release version specified for `hasura/graphql-engine` matches the version you are using.
-The releases and their versions can be found at [Hasura graphql-engine releases](https://github.com/hasura/graphql-engine/releases).
+The releases can be found at [Hasura graphql-engine releases](https://github.com/hasura/graphql-engine/releases).

 {{< /note >}}